banklab/banklab.github.io/index.md

 ---

 **16.01.2023:** We are hosting [Stefan Struett](https://www.cmpg.iee.unibe.ch/about_us/team/researchers/dr_struett_stefan/index_eng.html), Post-Doc in CMPG lab (co-supervised by Excoffier & Peischl), University of Berne, as invited speaker for our Lab meeting to give a talk about "Demographic inference under weak negative selection without recombination"

 ---

-**12.12.2022:** We are hosting Peter Lenart, Post-Doc in [Ben Towbin's group at the Cell Biology Institute](https://www.towbinlab.org/), University of Bern, as invited speaker for our Lab meeting

----

-**08.11.2022:** We are hosting [Andreas Wagner](https://www.ieu.uzh.ch/wagner/), Professor at the University of Zürich, Dept. of Evolutionary Biology and Environmental Studies, Switzerland, for an [IEE seminar](https://www.iee.unibe.ch/studies/lecture_series_in_ecology_and_evolution/index_eng.html) on "A highly rugged yet easily navigable adaptive landscape of antibiotic resistance"

----

-**31.10.2022:** We are hosting [Caroline Daniel](https://allanecology.com/about-us/people/caroline-daniel/), PhD student at [Allan Ecology Group](https://allanecology.com/), University of Bern, as invited speaker for our Lab meeting with title "From competition to coexistence, going beyond the pairwise framework."

----

-**25.10.2022:** We are hosting [Helen Alexander](https://www.ed.ac.uk/biology/groups/alexander), Group Leader at the University of Edinburgh, Scotland, for an [IEE seminar](https://www.iee.unibe.ch/studies/lecture_series_in_ecology_and_evolution/index_eng.html) on "Roles of demographic stochasticity and ecology in the emergence of drug resistance"

----

-**01.10.2022:** Welcome to our new PhD Loraine Hablützel

----